PufferFinance/website-docs/docs/puffer-preconf/puffer-preconf-intro.md

 - OP-based rollup support
 - Live and ready for integration

-**Google** - Coming soon:
-- Enterprise-grade infrastructure
-- Additional redundancy and reliability
-- Timeline: [To be announced]

 ## Permissionless & Neutral by Design 🌐

 Puffer Preconf is built to serve the entire Ethereum ecosystem, not just Puffer's own rollup (UniFi):